A shaving soap may be the secret to luxurious shaves that men look for.

 Bottom line: D.R.
 Harris is one of the last old school brands that produce tallow-based soaps.
-Performance is superb thanks to the styric acid and tallow content inside.
-It’s easy to load and has a luxurious lather that’s very slick but this is one of the most expensive soaps here.
-If you can afford this, by all means purchase one but there are other brands that perform as well that are cheaper.
+Performance is superb thanks to the stearic acid and tallow content inside.
+It’s easy to load and has a luxurious lather that’s very slick, but this is one of the most expensive soaps here.
+If you can afford this, by all means, purchase one, but other brands perform as well that are cheaper.

 Soap Commander is another artisan soap maker that has “commandeered” a lot of following in the wet shaving community.

-Eventually they’ve expanded to the wet shaving niche and the rest is history.
-Darren (the original Soap Commander) is a retired Navy veteran which explains the name.
+Eventually, they’ve expanded to the wet shaving niche, and the rest is history.
+Darren (the original Soap Commander) is a retired Navy veteran who explains the name.

-One thing to note – their soaps needs some pre-soaking to get the best lather.
+One thing to note – their soaps need some pre-soaking to get the best lather.

-- Comes in a huge 6 ounce jar – it’ll last a long time!
+- It comes in a big 6-ounce jar – it’ll last a long time!

 - Rich and slick lather

-- Great option for men with sensitive skin
+- An excellent option for men with sensitive skin

 - Lots of scent options